Zappat0n/stock_scraper/README.md

 - help: Lists the available orders
 - finish: Ends the application

-If you want to request multiple stocks you can type: `quote NVDA, MU, BAC`
+If you want to request multiple stocks you can type: `quote NVDA, MU, BAC`.
+You can preload orders adding them to "orders.txt" file, and they well be loaded when the application starts.

 ## Designed With
 - Ruby